 How-to guides on a particular subject

-- Most popular topics in a specific category
+Most popular topics in a specific category

 Topics that are trending at the moment

-12. Improve your blog loading speed
+Tactic #12: Improve site loading speed

 We talked a little before about the importance of fast loading times for your website and how impatient people can be.
 Getting your blog to load faster requires that you look at many different elements.

 However, connecting with other influencers can actually benefit you both.
 There is enough traffic to go around and when bloggers recommend one another, their site visitors tend to take notice.

 Reach out and link up with other bloggers.
 You both are targeting similar audiences, so you’ll both benefit.
 You also can connect with bloggers in related niches.
 For example, if you make wooden signs and sell them, you will want to connect with a blog that talks about DIY décor.

 Share information with other bloggers.
 Have you found a place to advertise that is particularly successful?
 Don’t be afraid to tell others.
 They, in turn, will tell you where they advertise.

 Exchange guest posts with one another to reach each other’s audience.

 Introduce your blogger friends to your readers by featuring an interview, putting an article about them in your newsletter, or just giving them a shout out on social media.

 Share ideas about writing and editing.

 Facebook is too big of a social media giant to be ignored.
 There are over 1.5 billion users on the social media giant.
 In 2015, advertisers spent $17.08 billion on Facebook.
 Because they have such a wide base of users from different locations and backgrounds, Facebook is the best option for brands and bloggers.

 Here are some tips to get you started:

 Keep track of new features (Facebook is releasing them on an almost weekly basis) – be the first to use new ad formats – Instagram video ads, DPA carousel ads, local awareness ads, Canvas ads, etc.

 Use an ad tool for automatic A/B testing to cut down on ad cost and improve ad efficiency.
 I use Adespresso to run most of my ads on Facebook – it helps me to create and track hundreds of ad sets in one campaign easily.

 Cross sell or cross promote.
 Even if you don’t sell an actual product, you can still apply the idea of cross selling to retain your existing visitors.
 When someone visits a page from your blog, you can automatically cross-promote your other relevant content to them using the retargeting feature.
 For example, if one was looking at your “how to create a photography blog”, you can follow up and promote your list of “must see WordPress plugins for photo blogs” on Facebook.

 Understand how you can hone down your target audience with Facebook ads to reach the exact demographic you wish to reach.

 Study what your competitors are doing.
 You can even target people who have visited your competitors’ Facebook pages and push ads to them.

 Always promote a benefit, not a product.
 The sales of products, services, or content will come naturally from the relationship that you build with your audience.
 You must let your target audience know how your product/content can help them.
 What problem are you solving?

 Post more photos.
 Wishpond found that photo posts get around 120% more engagement than posts without a photo.
 Posts with a photo album get about 180% more engagement.

-Real life examples
+Real life Facebook Ad examples

-15. Build your team and expand
+Tactic #15: Build your team and expand

 As your business grows, so should your team (btw, this is Team WHSR).
 Seek out people who are trustworthy and offer high quality work for your team.
 Once they are trained, these people should be able to complete tasks with just minor direction from you.
 This allows you to expand your promotional and content efforts almost as though you are cloning yourself.
 The goal would be for you to eventually manage the team and leave the actual work to them.